 Unfortunately, the unpleasant truth is that the world has not seen this kind of crisis before, as it is constituted genuinely different from the ones we already went through.
-This time the financial insecurity hasn’t been caused by banks or real estate market; it has been triggered by a global virus which led to the shutdown of economies backbone – SME businesses.
+This time the financial insecurity hasn’t been caused by banks or real estate market; it has been triggered by the global COVID-19 virus which led to the shutdown of economies backbone – SME businesses.
 The mentioned shutdown has resulted in a short-term demand and supply shock of real-economy to first affect the stock exchange due to its pro-active market responsiveness.

 Further effects are the inflation of bonds and company shares as it takes some time for rating agencies screening forecasts and month-end reports until updating the credit rating of companies and governmental entities.
 The United Kingdom, Mexico, Brasil, Argentina, Iran, Irak and many others have already been cut.